Small Form-factor Pluggable: SFP types

 SFP transceivers are available with a variety of transmitter and receiver specifications, allowing users to select the appropriate transceiver for each link to provide the required optical or electrical reach over the available media type (e.g. twisted pair or twinaxial copper cables, multi-mode or single-mode fiber cables).
 Transceivers are also designated by their transmission speed.
 SFP modules are commonly available in several different categories.

-Note that the QSFP/QSFP+/QSFP28/QSFP56 are designed to be electrically backwards compatible with SFP/SFP+/SFP28 or SFP56 respectively.
+Note that the QSFP/QSFP+/QSFP28/QSFP56 are designed to be electrically backward compatible with SFP/SFP+/SFP28 or SFP56 respectively.
 Using a simple adapter or a special direct attached cable it is possible to connect those interfaces together using just one lane instead of four provided by the QSFP/QSFP+/QSFP28/QSFP56 form factor.
 The same applies to the QSFP-DD form factor with 8 lanes which can work downgraded to 4/2/1 lanes.